sihai571332/SR/docker/cav/vehicle/README.md

 this framework.
 If random images are put in the 'shared_folder', it still works but no result is gonna reflected in the 'feedback' folder as the edge failed to produce desirable output.

+# Notice
+1. if you are suffering an error like 'exec formt error', it's becausethe docker images are built on a specific architecture, if your machine doesn't match the same architecture, it is not going to run as expected.
+In that case, you may need to go back to the 'debug/vehicle' folder to use the build.sh to rebuild all images on your machine and run again.